CONTACT|HELP

 What are the additional specific criteria if I apply to a Eu2P certificate?

-To apply to a Eu2P certificate you must provide a proof that you hold a Bachelor or an equivalence in Health or Life sciences except for the modules related to "Medicines risk communication".
+To apply to a Eu2P certificate you must provide a proof that you hold a Bachelor or equivalence in Health or Life sciences except for the modules related to "Medicines risk communication".

 What are the additional specific criteria if I apply to a Eu2P certificate in Medicines risk communication?